NOAA-EMC/hpc-stack/README.md

 5. Create a new module template at the appropriate place in the modulefiles directory, using exising files as a template

+6. Update `README.md` to include the name of the new library or package

 ### Configuring for a new HPC